 Many people experience significant improvements when they eliminate soy in all forms.
 The tricky thing is knowing exactly where it’s hidden.
 Soy can be used in vegetable oil, for example, but the food manufacturers don’t have to write “soy” on the label.

 These three foods are not the only ones that I recommend you avoid or minimise if you have H pylori, but try avoiding them for 30-days and see how you go.
 You may just be surprised at how much better you feel.

-A complete list of foods to avoid, as well as recipes, shopping guides, tips on how to save time and complete herbal protocol for the eradication of H pylori is available in.
+A complete list of foods to avoid, as well as recipes, shopping guides, tips on how to save time and complete herbal protocol for the eradication of H pylori is available in The H Pylori Diet.
 I Highly recommend you read it and implement the recommendations as soon as possible.